 Based on Ginger’s experience, I bought the book, Break Into Fiction: 11 Steps to Building a Story That Sells and read it.
 Then, read it again.
 I had a couple of email conversations with Ginger.
 Then I sat down with my writer’s group and explained what I wanted to do.
 I have to say, my writer’s group is a terrific group of people with a wide variety of education and experience.
-They were open to try as long as I took the lead on this one.
+They were open to trying as long as I took the lead on this one.

 We planned to meet at a restaurant for the first evening, then meet at our usual location for our monthly critique sessions for the rest of the weekend bringing potluck meals.

 Most of us submitted at least a paragraph of a story concept via an email group a day or two ahead of time.
 Each time we met, each author had a brief amount of time to present his or her story concept.
-Group members asked clarifying questions and asked questions about structure of the author.
+Group members asked clarifying questions and asked structure-focused questions of the author.
 It was enlightening to see how the others came at their stories and even more enlightening to have questions asked that forced one to focus the story better.
 I think we each left each meeting with our brains buzzing with information and ideas.
 Each time we met again, the author had a stronger and stronger vision of his or her story.
 Characters and situations were fleshed out.
 Structure problems were identified and in some cases resolved.
 Story logic was developed or reinforced.

 It was one brainstorming session after another and it was glorious!